15 Best Merida Mexico Beaches in the Yucatan Peninsula

 This large nature preserve is the best place to see flamingos near Merida, and one of the best places for Mexico birdwatching.

-🦩 Take this Celestun Boat Tour to see the flamingoes on a cruise through the peaceful mangroves.
+🦩 Take this Celestun Boat Tour to see the flamingos on a cruise through the peaceful mangroves.

 This large flock of flamingos in Yucatan travels throughout the peninsula during the year, moving between a few places.